About MindBodyConnection.org

 Challenging and painful emotions tend to get repressed.

-And we have plenty of tools to help us do this.
+And we have plenty of tools to help us to distract ourselves.

 Food, drugs, alcohol, work, sex, social media.
 Pick your poison.

-Most people aren’t aware that stress also is one of the most common tools for repression.
+Most people aren’t aware that stress itself also is one of the most common tools for distraction.

 But when you get addicted to stress, bad things happen.